-We encourage students to apply by our priority deadline of December 6th, 2013.
+We encourage students to apply by our priority deadline.
 Students who apply by this date will have a decision mailed to them by the New Year.
 ODU operates on a rolling admission policy, which means the sooner we receive your application, high school transcripts and ACT or SAT test scores, the sooner we can inform you of your admission decision.
 Click here to apply now!

 Your application for admission to Ohio Dominican is also your application for all our scholarship opportunities.
 We will notify you if you qualify for merit-based aid upon acceptance to the University.
 For additional scholarship resources, please click here.
 We also encourage you to complete the Free Application for Federal Student Aid (FAFSA).
 Our school code is 003035.